trustoverip/ctwg/README.md

 # Terms for CTWG

-This repo holds no code.
-Its focus is a wiki to collaborate on terminology that the TOIP's CTWG uses in our own internal work.
+Instead of holding code, this repo provides a [terms wiki](https://wiki.trustoverip.org/display/HOME/Terms+Wikis) for the TOIP Foundation's [Concepts and Terminology Working Group](https://wiki.trustoverip.org/pages/viewpage.action?pageId=65700).
+See "[wiki](Wiki
+)" on the menu strip above.

 ### How to contribute